team-take-off/Take-Off/README.md

 ## Acknowledgements
 - We would like to thank Michael Friedman and the rest of the Legal Rights Center
-- We would like to thank our instructors Chris Black, Kris Szfranski and Ally Boyd, and Dane Smith
+- We would like to thank our instructors Chris Black, Kris Szfranski, Ally Boyd, and Dane Smith
 - Thanks to our Prime Digital Academy cohort Zaurak